realm/unity-examples-3d-chess/tutorial/unity_sync_realm.md

 > A partition represents a subset of the documents in a synced cluster that are related in some way and have the same read/write permissions for a given user.
 Realm directly maps partitions to individual synced .realm files so each object in a synced realm has a corresponding document in the partition.

 What does this mean for our game?
 If we use one partition per match we can make sure that only players using the same partition will actually play the same game.
 Furthermore, we can start as many games as we want.
 Using the same partition simply means using the same `partiton key` when opening a synced Realm.
-Partition keys are restricted to the following types: `String`, `ObjectID`, `Int`, `Long`.
+Partition keys are restricted to the following types: `String`, `ObjectID`, `Guid`, `Long`.

 For our game we will use a string that we ask the user for when they start the game.
 We will do this by adding a new scene to the game which also acts as a welcome and loading scene.